Ford celebrates 10 millionth Mustang while banking on car's draw

 Ford has been playing up that nostalgic past.
 At this year's Detroit auto show, the company unveiled a new limited-edition Bullitt Mustang, along with McQueen's original.

-"It's been part of my life for a long time," Mike Magri, owner of five different Mustangs since 1988, told AFP while waiting for the parade to begin.
+"It's been part of my life for a long time," Mike Magri, owner of five different Mustangs since 1988, told AFP.

-The celebration is part of a strategic decision by the American auto giant to focus attention on the sporty icon.

-Ford sold only about 81,000 Mustangs in 2017, a mere 0.5 per cent of the North American car market, according to Autodata.
+Ford sold only about 81,000 of the sporty model in North America last year, a mere 0.5 per cent of the market, according to Autodata.
 But Mustang sales are growing overseas.

-Auto industry analyst Karl Brauer of Kelly Blue Book said Ford is banking on Mustang's pull as a cultural symbol.

-"It sells extremely well globally," Mr Brauer said.
-"So clearly, there's really a fan following."

 Since Ford began exporting Mustangs in 2015, it has become the world's best-selling sports coupe, according to the company's figures - including in China, which by 2025 is projected to have twice the share of the global car market compared to the US.